codingmonster-tv/english-for-coding-interview/sample_videos/[youtube] example of google coding interveiw/readme.md

 [Music]

-hi I'm Edgar and I'm a software engineer

-at Google

-hi I'm Becky and I'm a software engineer

-at Google so Edgar the question I'm

-going to give you today is a I'm going

-to give you a collection of numbers and

-I need you to take this collection of

-numbers and find a matching pair that is

-equal to a sum that I give you as well

-okay so for example the collection of

-numbers could be 1 2 3 & 9 and the sum

-that I'm looking for is 8 okay and then

-another example just for another set of

-numbers could be a 1 a 2 a 4 and a 4 and

-then again is some that I'm looking for

-is 8 so in this case there I guess what

-I'm trying to figure out is you're

-looking for a pair of numbers then that

-add up to 8 yeah right so in this case

-there isn't a pair of numbers that add

-up to it that is true ok example and in

-this case it is because the foreign for

-add up to 8 correct okay so this is this

-would be like no this is yes ok yes you

-ultimately happen okay so how are these

-numbers given can I assume that they're

-kind like in memory an array or

-something yeah they're in memory you can

-go with an array you can also assume

-that they're ordered intending water ok

-Oh interesting okay so how about

-repeating elements can I assume that

-they would be like for instance here

-what if I I guess but what if I didn't

-have that for what I use like the 4 and

-the 4 to get that 8 you can't repeat the

-same element at the same index twice but

-certainly the same number may appear

-twice ok ok so like that would be would

-be I yes how about these numbers are

-they integers or are they floating point

-or you can assume they'll always be

-users ok negatives positives negatives

-can happen ok cool so well the first the

-simplest solution of course is just

-comparing every single possible pair so

-I could just have two for loops one

-scanning the whole thing and then the

-second one starting from let's say you

-have the I loop and then the J loop

-starting from I plus one so that I don't

-repeat the same value and just testing

-all of them if the sum is equal to the

-to the target sum I mean that's

-obviously not very efficient but that

-would be like a way to solve it that

-would work it certainly would be

-time-consuming I think yes so any kind

-of example that yeah yeah I think that

-that would be quadratic so better than

-quadratic

-well since it's sort it's okay I guess I

-need to figure out when I have a number

-what I'm looking for is if there's

-another number that sounds too 8 so so

-if I have a 1 what I'd need to figure

-out is if there's a 7 somewhere in the

-array and that's the case it's sorted

-then I can just do binary search I guess

-if I go here and I binary search for a 7

-then I go here and I binary search for a

-6 which is the complement of that and
+hi I'm Edgar and I'm a software engineer at Google

+hi I'm Becky and I'm a software engineer at Google so Edgar the question

+I'm going to give you today is a I'm going to give you a collection of numbers and

+I need you to take this collection of numbers and find a matching pair that is equal to a sum that I give you as well

+okay

+so for example the collection of numbers could be 1 2 3 & 9 and the sum that I'm looking for is 8

+okay

+and then another example just for another set of numbers could be a 1 a 2 a 4 and a 4 and then again is some that I'm looking for is 8

+so in this case there I guess what I'm trying to figure out is

+you're looking for a pair of numbers then that add up to 8

+yeah right

+so in this case there isn't a pair of numbers that add up to it

+that is true in this example

+ok and in this case it is because the 4 and 4 add up to 8

+correct

+okay so this is, this would be like no, and this is yes ok?

+yes

+okay so how are these numbers given? can I assume that they're kind like in memory an array or something?

+yeah they're in memory you can go with an array. you can also assume that they're ordered intending order

+ok, interesting okay

+so how about repeating elements can I assume that they would be like for instance here

+what if I didn't have that 4?

+could I use like the 4 and the 4 to get that 8?

+you can't repeat the same element at the same index twice but certainly the same number may appear twice

+ok ok so like that would be would be I yes

+how about these numbers? are they integers or are they floating point or..

+you can assume they'll always be integers

+ok negatives positives?

+negatives can happen

+ok cool

+so well, the first the simplest solution of course is just comparing every single possible pair.

+so I could just have two for loops, one scanning the whole thing and then the second one starting from

+let's say you have the I loop and then the J loop starting from I plus one

+so that I don't repeat the same value

+and just testing all of them if the sum is equal to the target sum

+I mean that's obviously not very efficient but that would be like a way to solve it

+that would work, it certainly would be time-consuming

+I think it is worse than optimic  solution

+so any kind of example that yeah

+yeah I think that would be quadratic

+so better than quadratic,

+well since it's sorted it's okay

+I guess I need to figure out

+when I have a number what I'm looking for is

+if there's another number that the sum is to 8

+so if I have a 1, what I'd need to figure out is there's a 7 somewhere in the array

+and that's the case it's sorted then I can just do binary search

+I guess if I go here and I binary search for a 7

+then I go here and I binary search for a 6

+which is the complement of that and

 when I go here I binary search for a 5

 and at the end I just don't do anything

-and so in this case I would solve it
+and so in this case I would solve it like that

-like that so that's a bit better than
+so that's a bit better than quadratic

-quadratic I guess binary search is log

-algorithm in a sorted list
+I guess binary search is log algorithm in a sorted list

 also any answer  ok you're kind of slow

+okay
-okay so what if you took a look at

-instead of doing a binary search which
+so what if you took a look at, instead of doing a binary search which

-is unidirectional what if you started
+is unidirectional

-with a pair of members to begin with

-okay and then work your way through in
+what if you started with a pair of nembers to begin with then work your way through in

-work from there let's see so it's right
+work from there

+let's see so it's right

 okay let me try to bound this thing so

-the the largest possible some I guess

-would be the last two values that would

-be a largest possible Sun yeah the

-smallest possible Sun would be the two

-smallest right so so anything in between

-Wow okay so the range of the possible

-values is that right so there's nothing

-that is probably small there's nothing

-that can be smaller than this value

-right there's nothing that can be larger

-than that value that's okay so if this

-sum is 10 in this case it's too large so

-I need to find a smaller sum so I could

-just move this one over here and if that

-is too small now and I need to move that

-one over there okay so I can I think I

-can just do it with with that in a in a

-linear solution just moving at each

-iteration I either move the high one

-lower if I am if my pair is too large

-and I move my lower higher if my pair is

-too small and I end whenever I either

-find two like in this case I need to

-find a pair that adds up to eight or

-whenever they cross so everybody every

-point I'm moving one of them so they

-would have to at least cross and I move

-exactly one so that means that it's

-linear yeah so that that would be a way

-of solving that problem and how does

-that how does it make that faster than a

-binary search okay so in the binary

-search case I was doing log or finding

-but I had to repeat that for every

-element that I was an N log and solution
+the the largest possible sum I guess would be the last two values

+that would be a largest possible Sum yeah

+the smallest possible sum would be the two smallest right

+so anything in between,

+Wow okay so the range of the possible values is that right?

+so there's nothing that is probably small,

+there's nothing that can be smaller than this value

+right

+there's nothing that can be larger than that value

+that's okay

+so if this sum is 10 in this case,

+it's too large so I need to find a smaller sum

+so I could just move this one over here

+and if that is too small now and

+I need to move that one over there

+okay so I think I can just do it with that in a linear solution

+just moving at each iteration I either move the high one lower if my pair is too large

+and I move my lower higher if my pair is too small

+and I end whenever I either find two like in this case I need to find a pair that adds up to 8 or whenever they cross

+so every point I'm moving one of them

+so they would have to at least cross and

+I move exactly one so that means that it's

+linear yeah so that

+that would be a way of solving that problem and

+how does it make that faster than a binary search

+okay so in the binary search case I was doing log or finding but I had to repeat that for every element that I was an N log N solution

 in this case

-I just need to do that moving scanning

-the one time so it's a linear solution
+I just need to do that moving scanning the one time so it's a linear solution so that's faster

-so that's that's faster right right okay
+right okay

-so before maybe you could get to coding

-it but we quit before we do that maybe
+so before maybe you could get to coding it but we quit before we do that maybe

-you could explain so if you explained it

-in a nonworking example maybe you have

-fallen through that same process and
+you could explain so if you explained it in a nonworking example maybe you have fallen through that same process and working

-working okay yeah so here I would start
+okay yeah so here

-with this and that right so it's five is
+I would start with this and that right so it's five is

 smaller than eight so I move this one